opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/geojson.rst

 GeoJSON connector
 =================

-The GeoJSON File connector is used for dataset which source is a GeoJSON file (.geojson).
+The `GeoJSON <https://geojson.org/geojson-spec.html#feature-collection-objects>`_ connector is used for dataset which source is a GeoJSON file (.geojson).

 As defined by the RFC 7946 GeoJSON specification, a GeoJSON should have the following structure:

 .. code-block:: json